emin-arslan/KON/README.md

-# What we use software language
+# Which we use software language

 This project was created with Python.